coollama1/pet-organizer/README.md

 ![](images/pet-organizer-delete-pet.gif)

 <br>
 Users may select a pet to delete from list of pets.
-Once deleted, the information of the pet is permanently erased
+Once deleted, the pet is permanently erased
 <br>